-The actual implementation of Spicey is a package managed by the Curry Package Manager CPM (see also Section 6).
+The actual implementation of Spicey is a package managed by the Curry Package Manager CPM.
 Thus, to install the newest version of Spicey, use the following commands:

 '''

 cypm update

 '''

 cypm install spicey

 This downloads the newest package, compiles it, and places the executable spiceup into the directory \$HOME/.cpm/bin.
 Hence it is recommended to add this directory to your path in order to execute Spicey as described below.